-The final moment of the wedding day shoot is when the bride and groom leave in their getaway car to enjoy their lives as newlyweds.
+After the ceremony and its memorable shots, the final moment of the wedding day is when the bride and groom leave in their getaway car to enjoy their lives as newlyweds.
 Before this happens, they want to say goodbye to their family and friends and leave the reception together.
 A creative and exciting way to spice up this part of the shoot is to have a sparkler exit.
 During the sparkler exit, the bride’s guests stand outside the reception hall, form a line, light sparklers, and cheer the couple on as they leave the building.

 1. Capture the Genuine Emotions